awl4114awl/suspected-data-exfiltration-mde/README.md

 ![PowerShell](https://img.shields.io/badge/PowerShell-5391FE?style=for-the-badge\&logo=powershell\&logoColor=white)
 ![Windows 11](https://img.shields.io/badge/Windows_11-0078D6?style=for-the-badge\&logo=windows11\&logoColor=white)

----

 ## ℹ️ Overview

-I did this lab in **The Cyber Range**, an Azure-hosted enterprise environment where I recreate realistic detection, investigation, and incident-response workflows.
-In this scenario, I simulated an insider-threat data exfiltration attempt and used **Microsoft Defender for Endpoint (MDE)** and **Kusto Query Language (KQL)** to investigate the full attack path.
+I did this lab in [The Cyber Range](http://joshmadakor.tech/cyber-range), an Azure-hosted enterprise environment where I recreate realistic detection, investigation, and incident-response workflows.
+In this scenario, I simulated an insider-threat data exfiltration attempt and used Microsoft Defender for Endpoint (MDE) and Kusto Query Language (KQL) to investigate the full attack path.

 To generate telemetry, I ran a controlled PowerShell script on a Windows 11 endpoint to mimic a PIP’d employee attempting to steal confidential company data.
 The script compressed fabricated employee records using 7-Zip and attempted to transmit the archive over HTTPS, creating a realistic exfiltration pattern for MDE to capture.

 Once the activity was underway, I walked through a structured investigation:

-1. **Collected** telemetry from key MDE tables (`DeviceProcessEvents`, `DeviceFileEvents`, `DeviceNetworkEvents`)
+1. Collected telemetry from key MDE tables (`DeviceProcessEvents`, `DeviceFileEvents`, `DeviceNetworkEvents`)
-2. **Analyzed** the execution sequence using Advanced Hunting queries
+2. Analyzed the execution sequence using Advanced Hunting queries
-3. **Correlated** PowerShell execution, file compression behavior, and outbound network connections
+3. Correlated PowerShell execution, file compression behavior, and outbound network connections
-4. **Mapped** each stage of the attack to relevant MITRE ATT&CK techniques
+4. Mapped each stage of the attack to relevant MITRE ATT&CK techniques
-5. **Remediated** the endpoint and confirmed hardening through follow-up telemetry
+5. Remediated the endpoint and confirmed hardening through follow-up telemetry

 This lab will show  my ability to: